shikharbhardwaj3110/CS-GO-Steam-Market-Price-Notifier/README.md

 **How to use :**

-- Add your desired CS:GO skins and the required price by running *addItems.js* using **npm addItems.js** followed by the command line parameters specifying the nature of the skin   like wear and skin name.
+- Add your desired CS:GO skins and the required price by running *addItems.js* using **node addItems.js** followed by the command line parameters specifying the nature of the skin   like wear and skin name.

 - Command line parameters are strictly required and are of 5 types.
   1. StatTrak / No StatTrak (0 - No StatTrak, 1 - StatTrak).